naikshrey2308/LogaRhytm/README.md

 A lightweight, single-node log analytics engine built using **Java + Spring WebFlux**, featuring high‑throughput ingestion, durable Write‑Ahead Logging (WAL), segment‑based storage, and Bloom‑filter–accelerated search.

-This project showcases real systems‑design concepts used in log search engines like Loki, ClickHouse, and Elasticsearch—implemented from scratch in an interview‑ready, production‑inspired architecture.
+This project showcases real systems‑design concepts used in log search engines like Loki, ClickHouse, and Elasticsearch—implemented from scratch in a production‑inspired architecture.

 ---